oluwatimilehin/anchors/README.md

 on [lord/anchors](https://github.com/lord/anchors) for rust and [janestreet/incremental](https://github.com/janestreet/incremental) for OCaml.

-It allows you model complex computations as a DAG which will update efficiently in response to an input change.
+Quoting [janestreet/incremental](https://github.com/janestreet/incremental), it allows you build large calculations (of the kind you might build into a spreadsheet) that can react efficiently to changing data.

 [API Documentation.](https://oluwatimilehin.github.io/anchors/)

 ## Usage

-An `Anchor` represents a node in the graph (or think of it like a cell in a spreadsheet) and you can define an updater function to create an `Anchor` from one or more Anchors.
+An `Anchor` represents a node in the graph (think a spreadsheet cell) and you can either create an `Anchor` with a value or define an `updater` function to create an `Anchor` from one or more Anchors.

 As a basic example, let's define an `Anchor` whose value is the sum of two other anchors.